DHTMLX/docs-diagram/docs/api/selection/beforeunselect_event.md

 ### Description

-@short: fires on unselecting an item, but before the item is really unselected
+@short: Fires on unselecting an item, but before the item is really unselected

 ### Usage